Datarianna/Sales-Insights-Project/Project Walkthrough.md

 2. I have identified some rows that had a -1 and 0 under the ‘sales_amount’ column, so I removed those rows from the dataset.
 3. Examining the data, there are only two currencies presented in the ‘currency’ column: INR and USD.
 Many of the rows in this column had an ‘\r’ at the end (ex.
 INR\r instead of INR), so they were removed.
 4. Since some transactions were in USD, I created a new column called ‘norm_sales_amount’ which converts any sales amount in USD to INR.
-5. I converted all values under the order_date into a date format.
+5. Converted all values under the order_date into a date format.
-6. I checked dataset for anymore missing values before putting the new cleaned dataset into a new .csv file.
+6. Checked the dataset for anymore missing values before putting the new cleaned dataset into a new .csv file.
 ```
 ts = ts.dropna()
 ts = ts.drop(ts[(ts['sales_amount']==-1) | (ts['sales_amount']==0)].index)